 Nutrient & Mineral Deficiency TestsChoose category

 Ideally, a balanced diet provides us with all the nutrients that our body needs.
-In reality, however, our body can often lack nutrients, with vitamins such as vitamin D and B12, minerals such as magnesium, zinc, iron or iodine, or the essential Omega 3 fatty acids.
+In reality, however, our body can often lack nutrients, with vitamins such as vitamin D and B12, minerals such as magnesium, zinc, iron or iodine, or the essential omega-3 fatty acids.
 A vitamin and mineral deficiency test will tell you which nutrients you need more of to be at your healthiest.

-Some nutrients can best be added by taking supplements, such as vitamin D, which is scarcely found in foods.
-Since a severe deficiency can also be a sign of disease, you should consult with your doctor or therapist in case you have any doubts.
+Some nutrients can best be added by taking supplements, such as vitamin D, a vitamin that is scarcely found in foods.
+Since a severe deficiency can also be a sign of a disease, you should consult with your GP in case you have any doubts.